What Does a CRNA Do? (20 Typical Duties & Responsibilities)

 In the academic setting, CRNAs hold the responsibility of educating the next generation of nurse anesthetists.
 You will be involved in the planning, implementing, and evaluating the curriculum and the learning experiences of students in the classroom, simulation, and clinical settings.
 You will ensure that these students meet minimal competencies to practice and complete the certification process.
 Depending on the institution you work for, you may be called upon to oversee student advisement and remediation.

-5. What Does a CRNA Do in Offices of Other Health Practitioners?
+5. CRNA Duties in Offices of Other Health Practitioners:

 The CRNA’s skill set is sometimes utilized in other health practitioners' offices as an adjunct to the therapy that these practitioners deliver.
 You may find that you are working with a physical therapist, massage therapist, or a chiropractor to ensure that the patient receives complete care.
 Another type of office setting that may utilize the CRNA is those practitioners who deliver alternative medicine treatment modalities.
 These types of environments will combine both eastern and western medicine to provide a multidimensional approach.